vishalbarad/spam_mail_detection_django/README.md

 # spam_mail_detection

-<b>This Django project is made using machine learning classification model.
+<b>This project is made using Django framework and machine learning classification algorithm (Naive bayes algo).
 This project detects whether mail is spam or not.</b>

 ## Screenshoots of project
 ---